Catherine Noone: Controversies

-In 2015, Noone called for Mixed martial arts to be banned in Ireland, calling it a "vile so-called sport", and announced she had sent a letter to the then Minister for Transport, Tourism and Sport Paschal Donohoe asking for his view on the idea.
+In 2015, Noone called for Mixed martial arts to be banned in Ireland, calling it a "vile so-called sport", and announced she had sent a letter to the Minister for Transport, Tourism and Sport Paschal Donohoe asking for his view on the idea.
 This was met with widespread criticism in Ireland.
 During an interview with Ryan Tubridy on the matter, it was revealed Noone she had never once seen an MMA match, was not familiar with how the sport operated, and at points seemed to confuse it with professional wrestling, believing the fights to be pre-determined.
 Following the interview Noone made an about-face, admitting she had "jumped the gun" on the issue.
 Later that month, she called for the Irish Sports Council to recognise MMA.

 In 2018, Noone was accused of being ageist after she described a priest from County Mayo as an "octogenarian" on her Twitter page.
 Her comment concerned the priest's homily during Easter Sunday mass at Knock Shrine, County Mayo in which he indirectly outlined the churches anti-abortion stance in the run-up to the referendum on abortion in May 2018.
 Noone was criticised over censuring the well-established opinions of the Catholic Church on abortion while voluntarily attending the service.
 She defended her comments before apologising and deleting the comment on Twitter, citing she "overreached" and that "all opinions should be voiced".

 In the run-up to the 2020 general election, she was criticised for tweeting a photograph of her campaign van parked on a footpath.
 Among those critical of her actions, and her response to criticism, was disability activist Joanne O'Riordan who accused Senator Noone of making "the lives of people with disabilities harder to live".
 Noone initially tweeted that people should "get a grip" and cease complaining, but then deleted the tweet, and she later apologised.

 In the same election campaign, she referred to the Taoiseach, Leo Varadkar as "autistic", before denying having said it.
 Having been made aware that her remarks were recorded, she said that she didn't mean to use the word in that context and gave examples of potentially offensive words that could be used out of context, including "special" and "nigger".
 She then clarified that she would "never use the n-word", and said it was a bad example.
 On 28 January 2020 she issued an apology.

 The apology was not accepted by leading autism and Asperger campaigner Fiona Ferris, the deputy chief executive of AsIAm, an autism charity who called for Noone and other politicians to learn about autism.
 Ferris added "If we go about the attitude that people can say whatever they want and then totally withdraw a statement, I mean, the world would not be a very nice place."
 Carly Bailey, a candidate in the 2020 election and a parent of a son with autism added in separate comments that "her words have hurt a great many people on the autism spectrum and their families."